palakdesai4501/optiPrice/README.md

 # Optimum Price Analysis for Sellers

 ## Overview

 Optimum Price Analysis for Sellers is a web application designed to assist regional vendors and product launchers in setting optimal prices for their products using advanced machine learning algorithms.
-The application analyzes the number of reviews, ratings, and pricing to predict the best pricing strategies and provides insights into sentiment patterns.
+The application analyzes reviews, ratings, and pricing to predict the best pricing strategies and provides insights into sentiment patterns.
 This tool offers real-time recommendations to enhance sales performance and customer satisfaction.

 ## Features